dbecker92691/Project-1-helicopter-game/README.md

    - During game play the mouse will controle the up and down movements of a helicopter.
    - The helicopter will need to avoid moving obsticles.
    - Obsticles will include the floor, celing and moving targets coming from the top and bottom.
-   - Make the speed of the game increase as time increases.
-   - Make the amount of obsticles increas as time increases.
    - Make the game end if an obsticle is hit by the helicopter.
    - Make the game restart if the player want's to.
    - If the time that the player made it in the game is higer than the previous time update high score.

+    Nice-to-haves
+- Make the speed of the game increase as time increases.
+- Make the amount of obsticles increas as time increases.